Shimanaka incident: Background

 In 1960, the massive Anpo Protests against the U.S.-Japan Security Treaty had rocked Japan as hundreds of thousands of protesters flooded the streets.
 The violent climax of the protests in June 1960, in which a young female university student was killed, forced the resignation of Japanese prime minister Nobusuke Kishi.
-In November 1960 issue of the mainstream monthly magazine Chūō Kōron, the author Shichirō Fukazawa published a short story called Furyū mutan (風流夢譚, “The Tale of an Elegant Dream"), in which Fukazawa satirized the recent protests.
+In the November 1960 issue of the mainstream monthly magazine Chūō Kōron, the author Shichirō Fukazawa published a short story called Furyū mutan (風流夢譚, “The Tale of an Elegant Dream"), in which Fukazawa satirized the recent protests.
 In the story, an unnamed narrator describes a dream sequence in which the Emperor and Empress and the Crown Prince and Crown Princess are beheaded with a guillotine by a mob of left-wing protesters amid a left-wing "revolution" reminiscent of the anti-Treaty movement.

 According to historian Nick Kapur, Fukazawa's story was more an attack on the excesses of left-wing street protests than an attack on Japan's Imperial institution.
 For example, in the story Fukazawa punned on the Japanese word for "left-wing" (左翼, sayoku) by replacing the Chinese character for "wing" (翼, yoku) with a homophone meaning "greed" (欲, yoku).

 Nevertheless, Japanese right-wing ultranationalists and the Imperial Household Agency expressed outrage and demanded an apology.
 In particular, they objected to the description of the Emperor and Empress's heads “rolling and clattering about” (sutten korokoro karakara korogatte), which they felt was demeaning to the Imperial institution and Japan's national pride.

 At first, left wing journalists and media outlets rallied to the defense of Fukazawa and his story on grounds of free speech and artistic freedom.
 They pointed out that earlier works of fiction and art in the 1950s had more directly criticized the Emperor, and in any case the Emperor had renounced his own divinity in 1946 and therefore was not entitled to special protection.

 Initially, Chūō Kōron magazine itself made no response to the protestations.
-However, on 28 November, eight members of right-wing demagogue Bin Akao's Greater Japan Patriotic Party forced their way into Chūō Kōrons headquarters and demanded an apology, and on 29 November, the Imperial Household Agency announced its intention to explore a libel suit against the magazine on behalf of Emperor Hirohito.
+However, on 28 November, eight members of right-wing demagogue Bin Akao's Greater Japan Patriotic Party forced their way into Chūō Kōrons headquarters and demanded an apology, and on 29 November, the Imperial Household Agency announced its intention to explore a libel suit against the magazine on behalf of emperor Hirohito.
 On 30 November, Chūō Kōron editor-in-chief Kiyoshi Takemori visited the Imperial Household Agency to personally apologize to the Emperor; on 31 November, he met with Bin Akao and promised Akao that the magazine would run an apology in the December issue.